seancfoley/IPAddress/ipaddress.md

 &#8203;
 ## Prefix Length Handling

-Prefix lengths are supported both in parsing, as indicated in the section above on parsing, as well as when directly constructing addresses or sections.
-Addresses and sections store their prefix lengths and the prefix is incorporated in numerous address operations as well as when producing strings.
-For instance, an address will provide the network section upon calls to the IPAddress method `getNetworkSection`, and will supply the prefix length when calling `getNetworkPrefixLength` in Java or `GetNetworkPrefixLen` in Go.
+Prefix lengths in strings are parsed, as indicated in the section above on parsing, or can be supplied when directly constructing addresses or sections.
+Addresses and sections store their prefix lengths and the prefix length is incorporated in numerous address operations as well as when producing strings.
+For instance, an address will provide the network section, based upon the prefix length, with calls to the IPAddress method `getNetworkSection`, and will supply the prefix length when calling `getNetworkPrefixLength` in Java or `GetNetworkPrefixLen` in Go.

-Given an address with no prefix length, you can convert to an address with prefix length using the methods `assignPrefixForSingleBlock` or `assignMinPrefixForBlock`, or any of the methods that allow you to set any given prefix length directly such as `setPrefixLength` / `SetPrefixLen` in Java / Go.
+Given an address with no prefix length, you can convert to an address with prefix length using the methods `assignPrefixForSingleBlock` or `assignMinPrefixForBlock`, or any of the methods that allow you to set a prefix length directly such as `setPrefixLength` / `SetPrefixLen` or `adjustPrefixLength` / `AdjustPrefixLen` in Java / Go.

 Anytime you have an individual address or a subnet with prefix length, you can get the address representing the entire block for that prefix using the method `toPrefixBlock`.
-In the reverse direction, given an entire block for a prefix, you can get the IPv4 network address or the
+This type of subnet can be called a CIDR prefix block, a subnet which spans all the hosts for a specific CIDR prefix.
+In the reverse direction, given a CIDR prefix block, you can get the IPv4 network address or the
 IPv6 anycast address by calling `getLower` or by calling `toZeroHost`.

 &#8203;

 #### Prefix Length and Equality

 In this library, the subnet with prefix length 10.1.2.0/24, which can also be written as 10.1.2.\*/24, is equivalent the non-prefixed address 10.1.2.\*, since they both contain the same set of numeric addresses.
 In other words, when it comes to equality or comparison, the prefix length has no effect.
-Equality is only based on numeric values.
+Equality and comparison is entirely based on numeric values.

 &#8203;